Bronchopulmonary Dysplasia (BPD) Imaging

 Stages of BPD

 BPD is believed to be a disease of scarring and repair.
-Although the exact pathophysiology is still unclear, 4 stages in the development of BPD are identified.
-However, in current clinical practice, these 4 stages are not clearly discerned in a particular patient.
-(See Radiograph.)
+Although the exact pathophysiology is still unclear, 4 stages in the development of BPD are identified, as follows:

 Long-term changes

 Pathologic changes in long-term survival are interstitial fibrosis, hyperinflation, reduced number of alveoli, reduction in alveolar surface area, arrested acinar development, pseudofissures, airway hyperplasia, and atelectasis.
-Sequelae of CLD include pulmonary arterial hypertension and right-sided cardiac failure.[13]
+Sequelae of chronic lung disease include pulmonary arterial hypertension and right-sided cardiac failure.[18]
 Tracheobronchomegaly, tracheomalacia, and ciliary dysfunction are associated findings.

 Differential diagnosis and other problems to be considered

-BPD should be differentiated from CLD, which is oxygen dependence at 28 days or 36 weeks of gestation and which is also seen in patients ventilated because of apnea or meconium aspiration.
+BPD should be differentiated from chronic lung disease, which is oxygen dependence at 28 days or 36 weeks' gestation and which is also seen in patients ventilated because of apnea or meconium aspiration.
 Persistent pulmonary hypertension of the newborn (PPHN) is another consideration.

-Infants with Wilson-Mikity syndrome, a CLD that occurs in 2% of infants who were born preterm with a low birth weight (ie, those without a history of high-pressure ventilation or exposure to high oxygen concentrations), do not develop RDS.[13, 14] This syndrome is commonly seen between age 1 and 2 months, and most cases slowly resolve.
-Chest radiographic findings are normal in the first week, but later they are similar to those of BPD, with hyperinflation, stranding, streaky infiltrates, and cystic changes.
+Infants with Wilson-Mikity syndrome, a chronic lung disease that occurs in 2% of infants who are born preterm with a low birth weight (ie, those without a history of high-pressure ventilation or exposure to high oxygen concentrations), do not develop respiratory distress syndrome.[18, 19] This syndrome is commonly seen between 1 and 2 months of age, and most cases slowly resolve.
+Chest radiographic findings are normal in the first week, but after that time, they are similar to those of BPD, with hyperinflation, stranding, streaky infiltrates, and cystic changes.
 Radiographic changes persist for a few months to years after clinical findings resolve.

 Radiography